TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Dataset.importFromDataset(from: Dataset, graphs: mapping)

-`graphs:mapping` is a JSON object taking existing graph names (graphs) in the `from` dataset, and mapping them into a new named graph in the Dateset into which they are imported.
+`graphs:mapping` is a JSON object taking existing graph names (graphs) in the `from` dataset, and mapping them into a new named graph in the dataset into which they are imported.

 The following code example creates a new dataset “d2” and imports one graph from the existing dataset “d1”.
 Notice that the graph can be